isabella232/sc_playgroundbooks/For-Instructor/003-swift-playground-books-always-on-live-views.markdown

 In our case, we're going to send a message to change the target frame that the view is animating to.
 Let's take a look at how we do that.

+[Slide 8 fade]

 The only thing you can send from a playground to a live view is a certain type called a PlaygroundValue.
 A PlaygroudnValue can contain an array, boolean, data, date, dictionary, floatingPoint, integer, or string.

 So how can you use this to perform a command over on the other side?
 Well, one good way is to use a dictionary.

+[Slide 9 fade]

 You can have a key for the command name that specifies a sting with the command to perform.
 Then, you can include other keys for each parameter, with the value being the value you are passing across.

 In our case, we will set up a command name for "animate the frame and center", with parameters for "centerX", "centerY", "width", and "height".
 Let's try it out.